krohrer/caml-inspect/README.md

 Inspect is a small library to inspect arbitrary OCaml values and their associated object graph by either dumping them as S-expressions (with sharing and references), or by writing output in the DOT-language which can then be further processed by [Graphviz][].
-In a way, Inspect provides a window into the OCaml runtime system, a view behind the curtains.
+Inspect provides a window into the OCaml runtime system, a view behind the curtains, usable from the toplevel as well.

-[Caml-Inspect][] was originally written by Kaspar M. Rohrer (<kaspar.rohrer@gmail.com>).
+Kaspar M. Rohrer (<kaspar.rohrer@gmail.com>) is the original author and currently also the maintainer of this library.

 Installation
 ----------------------------------------------------------------------

+If you have OPAM installed, you should be able to simply do

+    opam install inspect

-Unzip or untar in any directory, then run
+If that should not be the case, download an apropriate version and unzip or untar in any directory, then run

     make